cdl-geneseo/geneseo-dictionary/B/Beer-Pong.md

 # Beer Pong

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beer Pong

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 NN: Drinking game, its object to bounce ping-pong ball into opponents strategically placed filled beer cups.
 If successful, opponent must drink beer in cup.
 First to drink all cups loses; &quot;I was playing beer pong so well last night I didn't even get drunk.
 I sank every ball.&quot; S95 NN-85% of the students surveyed identified this as a drinking game.Usage has increased, 100% of participants correctly identified this word.
 K. Andryshak, 2012